JacquesSong/bayesianNN/README.md

 Project for Bayesian Statistics Class.

-In this repository, we implement two approaches for introducing uncertainty in neural networks.
+In this repository, we implement two approaches for introducing uncertainty in neural networks based on the code available in tensorflow_probability examples.

 # Get started